verhas/BLOG/exception_no_stack/ARTICLE.md

 ### Version 4, suppressing exceptions

-When we crated the mock `FileReader` we were optimistic a lot.
+When we created the mock `FileReader` we were optimistic a lot.
 We assumed that there is only one line that has zero length.
 What if there are more than one lines like that?
-In that case the application stops at the first one.
+In that case, the application stops at the first one.
 The user fixes the error either adding some characters to the line, so that this is not an empty one, or deleting it altogether so that this is not a line anymore.
 Then the user runs the application again to get the second location in the exception.
 If there are many such lines to correct then this process can be cumbersome.
 You can also imagine that the